Paula Wolfert and the Clay Pot Mystique

 “Maybe someday scientists will come up with an explanation,” Beltrando told her.
-He said he suspected it had to do with clay’s “even diffusion of heat” which he described as “soft heat that creates great alchemy in the kitchen.”
+He said he suspected it had to do with clay’s “even diffusion of heat,” which he described as, “soft heat that creates great alchemy in the kitchen.”

 Romantic stuff, descriptions like these.
-And they get better.
-Wolfert goes so far as to say that clay pots “coddle” food, bringing out “bright, natural flavors” and “an unctuous tenderness.”
+And they get better: Wolfert goes so far as to say that clay pots “coddle” food, bringing out “bright, natural flavors,” and “an unctuous tenderness.”
 It turns out there is a scientific reason that something as simple as clay moves cooks to wax so poetical.

 Now that it’s time for the invisible, let’s take a moment to remember our high school science classes.
 Some of the mystery revolves around a few basic principles of physics—particularly the differences between materials that are conductors and those that are insulators, and how the laws of thermodynamics react to each one.
 Metal is an unusually intense conductor, which means that it gathers heat quickly.
 Clay is exactly the opposite.
 It’s an insulator—so much so, in fact, that ceramics are used as coverings to keep people and objects near them from burning.
 So why would anyone use an insulator for cooking?

 The reason is like that old cliché about money: Easy come, easy go.
 Conductors absorb heat’s energy fast, like a rambunctious teenager, and they release it fast.
 Insulators gather the energy slowly—almost reluctantly, like a patient grandmother—and release it just as slowly.
 Why does this matter?
-Consider what’s been learned lately about “low and slow cooking,” especially regarding meat.
+Consider what’s been learned lately about “low-and-slow” cooking, especially regarding meat.

-The funny part of these scientific principles is that primitive cultures seem to have figured them out a long time ago.
+The funny part of these scientific principles is that ancient cultures seem to have figured them out a long time ago.
 When I talked to Wolfert about all the differing opinions I gathered from experts on both clay and food science as to whether clay pots heat evenly or not, she was surprised.
 Then she told me a story.
 In many Moroccan villages, it’s the custom to prepare meals a day ahead of time by filling a tall clay pot with meats and seasonings or vegetables, packing them in tightly, covering the pot, and and then leaving it overnight in the ashes of a big communal fire.
 This would obviously create an exceptionally uneven heat source; yet when the villagers retrieved their pots in the morning, Wolfert said, “The whole thing was cooked perfectly evenly.”

 To get a glimpse at what might be going on here, think about when you last cooked beans in a stainless steel pot.
 Did you notice the cloudy marks the beans left on the bottom of the pot?
 Do you recall that they don’t come out with normal soap and water, even with a scrubby?
 (The only way I’ve found to remove them is with a special cleaning powder, such as Bon Ami or Barkeeper’s Friend.)
 Something is getting created here that is not solely from the beans.
 And my guess is that it comes from the chromium in stainless steel, which forms an oxide on the implement’s surface to keep it stainless.
-This is why one chef in Turkey gets very protective of his clay pottery—a tale Wolfert recounts in our sidebar, “The delightful history of the Turkish Guvec.”
+This is why one chef in Turkey gets very protective of his clay pottery—a tale Wolfert recounts in our sidebar, “The Delightful History of the Turkish Güveç.”

 It’s only a hunch, and the well-known food scientist Harold McGee believes I am wrong.
 McGee is also skeptical of many of the claims made by clay pot lovers, who he thinks are swayed by the pottery’s beauty and sentimental back-stories.
 “Clay pots are beautiful things to hold,” he told me.
 “And that inspires people to get a little romantic about their capacities.”
 He even doubts that clayware’s shapes—which tend to be rounded, while metal pots almost universally have straight sides—make much difference.
 “I doubt that the vapor circulation in a curved-side pot is very different or is significant,” McGee said in an email to me.
-“The fit of lid to pot is the main factor.
+“The fit of lid-to-pot is the main factor.
 Maybe juices get more concentrated in a clay pot because the lids aren’t that tight, so a lot of steam escapes.”
 Overall, he said, “My general feeling is that these supposed effects are invoked by clay proponents to tell a convincing story as to why clay is better, on the basis of little or no actual evidence.”